HomeHealth articlesvitamin cBenefits of Amla

 • It strengthens heart muscles and reduces the risk of cardiovascular diseases.

-• It regulated blood pressure and lipids.
+• It regulates blood pressure and lipids.

 • It boosts the immune system.

-• It reduces infection.
+• It reduces infections.

 • It acts as an antipyretic and anti-inflammatory.